Sterling treads water, lags euro as UK concerns drag

 * Concerns about fragile UK economy, low rates remain

-LONDON, Aug 15 Sterling rose against the dollar on Monday, but ran into steady selling by sovereign investors at higher levels as lingering concerns about the UK recovery and more chances of monetary easing undermined the British currency.
+LONDON Aug 15 Sterling was steady on Monday, helped by Chinese investor buying and a slightly better tone in stock markets, although it struggled against the euro and was unlikely to make much headway on lingering concerns about the UK recovery.

-Data on Monday showed asking prices for residential property in England and Wales fell this month from a year earlier for the first time since September 2009, underlining the patchy recovery despite stubbornly high inflation.
+Broader concerns about the health of the economy kept alive the possibility of more monetary easing by the Bank of England.
+Private sector data on Monday showed asking prices for residential property in England and Wales showed their first year-on-year fall since September 2009, underlining the patchy recovery despite stubbornly high inflation. .

-Bank of England (BoE) policymaker David Miles said in an interview published on Monday that Britain's economic recovery was "fragile" and it was possible that more stimulus from quantitative easing might be necessary at some point although that was not the case at present.

-"Sterling made some attempts to rise but those moves just fizzled out," said Michael Derks, chief strategist at FXPRO.
-"Comments from BoE's Miles, if anything, makes the market aware that policymakers are not discounting further easing and that is a potential risk for those with exposure to sterling."

-Many in the market are keen to see if any another policymaker joined Adam Posen in his call for more quantitative easing when the minutes from the Bank of England's latest monetary policy meeting are released on Wednesday.
+The minutes from the Bank of England's latest monetary policy meeting will be released on Wednesday and some expect it to reflect increased worries about the economy.
+Many in the market are keen to see if another policymaker joined Adam Posen in his call for more quantitative easing.

-Investors expect the Bank of England to keep interest rates at record lows into 2013, with a growing feeling that another round of quantitative easing (QE) could be on the cards to stimulate growth.
+Markets expect the Bank of England to keep interest rates at record lows into 2013, with a growing feeling that another round of quantitative easing could be on the cards to stimulate growth.

 "The latest BoE minutes should reinforce the signal from the quarterly inflation report that the BoE is likely to remain on hold through 2012 and has left the door open to more QE if needed," Bank of Tokyo Mitsubishi UFJ said in a note, adding it was bearish on sterling this week.

-Against the euro, sterling eased.
-The common currency was up 0.2 percent at 87.65 pence with the euro helped mainly by its smart gains against the Swiss franc.
+Against the euro, sterling fell.
+The common currency was up 0.5 percent at 87.94 pence with the euro helped mainly by its impressive gains against the Swiss franc.

 The euro vaulted to a two-week high against the Swiss franc , on growing speculation that the Swiss National Bank may peg the Swiss franc to the euro and go all out to check its recent gains.
-Sterling also made gains against the Swiss franc, and was last up 0.7 percent at 1.2889 francs.
+Sterling also made gains against the Swiss franc, but the euro outperformed.

-"Despite its gains, and the fragile conditions in the UK, I would imagine the euro could see gains checked at 88 pence," said FXPRO's Derks.
+The euro was also helped by slightly higher stock markets and on speculation that France and Germany may come to an agreement on issuing common euro zone bonds.

-Uncertainty about what further steps the euro zone will take to try and tackle the region's debt problems saw the euro ease from highs.
-France and Germany both said the issue of common euro bonds would not be on the agenda at a summit meeting between German Chancellor Angela Merkel and French President Nicolas Sarkozy scheduled for Tuesday.
+Pressure is growing on euro zone leaders to take a more radical approach to the euro zone's debt crisis ahead of a potentially vital meeting of German Chancellor Angela Merkel and French President Nicolas Sarkozy this week.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv